-Here are links to seven free mapping websites that are very useful for finding walk locations and for generally planning walks and other outdoor activities.
-While no single website is likely to offer all the features you might require, between these seven, most things should be covered. http://www.essexhighways.org/Getting-Around/public-rights-of-way/prow-interactive-map.aspx This is an interactive map on the ECC website and shows all PROW in Essex.
-It is updated regularly from the definitive map for Essex, so it must be regarded as a ‘Standard’ against other maps in this region.
-It is especially useful if OS maps are incorrect or out of date and will also help in the reporting of problems with PROW.
-See our Footpath Matters page.
+Here are links to some free and subscription mapping websites that are very useful for finding walk locations and for generally planning walks and other outdoor activities.
+While no single website is likely to offer all the features you might require, between these, most things should be covered.

 This is one of the best sites for viewing OS maps on all scales.
 It is especially useful for accessing the 25k Explorer maps which can be printed off.
 Map grid references, Latitude and Longitude and the nearest postcode equivalents are displayed in one table.